EOP-OMB/payment-accuracy/website/pages/programs/va-va-community-care.md

       training on claims processing requirements when required other health insurance documentation is missing.
     Mitigation_Strategy: app3_1
+  - Action_Taken: Planned
+    Action_Type: Change Process
+    Completion_Date: FY2024
+    Description_Action_Taken: Actions planned regarding change process include clarifying payment methodology within VA and third party administrators to bill at the correct allowable rates.
+VA will also implement system checks for non-contract payments to suspend specific institutional inpatient and ambulance claims for manual review prior to payment.
+In addition, VA will instruct third party administrators to follow standard billing practices as defined in the contract.
+VA will communicate to claims processing agents to not process claims when timely filing requirements are not met.
+    Mitigation_Strategy: app4_1
+  - Action_Taken: Completed
+    Action_Type: Automation
+    Completion_Date: FY2023 Q1
+    Description_Action_Taken: Actions taken regarding automation include verified that the Electronic Claims Adjudication Management System is auto denying payments appropriately based on authorization logic.
+VA worked with appropriate offices to correct system logic so the Electronic Claims Adjudication Management System auto-calculates the accurate allowable amount.
+In addition, VA migrated National Dialysis Contract claims processing to Electronic Claims Adjudication Management System to auto-process correct rates.
+    Mitigation_Strategy: atp1_1
+  - Action_Taken: Completed
+    Action_Type: Change Process
+    Completion_Date: FY2023 Q4
+    Description_Action_Taken: Actions taken regarding change process include updated internal policies, ensuring the correct rates are being paid, and timely filing requirements are accurately enforced in the Electronic Claims Adjudication Management System.
+VA also improved pre-payment checks in the authorization system to improve claims processing accuracy.
+In addition, VA researched why Veteran's other health insurance information was not present in the payment system to correct and prevent future deficiencies.
+VA also continued with the post-implementation of the MISSION Act.
+This includes moving previous non-contract claims into compliant purchasing vehicles such as agreements and contracts.
+Finally, VA documented the decision of whether or not to apply the Centers for Medicare and Medicaid Services End-Stage Renal Disease network reduction to VA dialysis claims.
+    Mitigation_Strategy: atp4_1
   Agency_Needs_Satisfied: 'VA has not determined a tolerable rate due to all requirements
     for establishing a tolerable rate not yet being met.
 In March 2023, GAO acknowledged VA’s substantial reduction in improper and unknown payments using effective mitigation